 Surprise #3: Your New Plan is More Expensive Than you Realized.

 This is actually the biggest risk of all because the other surprises are one-time events.
 But expenses last forever (or at least until you switch 401(k) providers again, which, let’s face it, you really don’t want to be doing all that often).

 What you can do :

 Really, the only thing you can do is to avoid this in the first place by being a smart shopper.
 Check out our guide to choosing a small business 401(k).
 It will help you wise up to some of the games that go on and help you ask you the right questions.

 Make sure you are paying attention to both the employer expenses as well as the employee expenses.
 Expenses can be a real drag on your investment returns and literally rob your future self.
 So you’ll want to carefully consider your 401(k) expenses.

 Bonus Surprise #4 – You Just Switched to a 401(k) Provider Who Does Not Integrate with Your Payroll

 If your current 401(k) company automatically integrates with your payroll system, you might assume all do – but you’d be wrong!
 401(k) payroll integration is a huge time saver – and can also reduce the risk of costly mistakes.
 When there is no payroll integration, a lot of manual and repetitive tasks suddenly crop up.

 What you can do:

-If you’ve had other “surprises” we didn’t cover here, send us an email to let us know about them.
+If you’ve had other “surprises” we didn’t cover here, give us a shout to let us know about them.
 We will update this post to help others who are making a switch.